spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Implementation and Usage of spOccupancy

 \textit{5.
 Prediction}.
-We implement a \texttt{predict} function for all \texttt{spOccupancy} model objects using the posterior predictive distributions to yield estimates of latent occurrence and occurrence probabilities across a set of non-sampled locations (given covariate values and spatial coordinates).
-The resulting object consists of posterior predictive distributions which can be used to provide maps of occurrence probability (i.e, species distribution maps) and fully propagated estimation uncertainty (e.g., standard deviations or credible interval lengths).
+We implement a \texttt{predict} function for all \texttt{spOccupancy} model objects to yield predictions of latent occurrences and occurrence probabilities across a set of locations (given covariate values and spatial coordinates), which may or may not include a subset (or all) of the surveyed locations.
+The resulting object consists of posterior predictive distributions which can be used to provide maps of occurrence probability (i.e, species distribution maps) and fully propagated estimation uncertainty.
+We additionally allow users to predict detection probability across a user-specified range of covariate values.